 8Qualified students may take MATH 217 and 2 credits of electives instead of MATH 200 and MATH 317, by requesting permission to register for more than 18 credits in the first term.

 9Computing skills at the level of PHYS 210 are required in the specialization.
-With written permission of an Undergraduate Physics and Astronomy Advisor, students who already have these skills may replace PHYS 210 with 3 credits of electives.
+With written permission of the Undergraduate Advisor, students who already have several CPSC courses may be granted permission to replace PHYS 210 with PHYS 410.

 |Year 3 - Term 110||Description||Credits|